The general fine-grained uncertainty relation and the second law of thermodynamics: Introduction

-\emph{Introduction.-} At the heart of quantum mechanics lies Heisenberg's uncertainty principle \cite{heisenberg}, which bounds the uncertainties about the outcomes of two incompatible measurements.
-For example, if the momentum of a particle is predicted with certainty, when measuring its position, all outcomes would occur.
+At the heart of quantum mechanics lies Heisenberg uncertainty principle \cite{heisenberg}, which bounds the uncertainties about the outcomes of two incompatible measurements.
+For example, it is well-known that for quantum mechanics, if the momentum of a particle is predicted with certainty, when measuring its position, all outcomes would occur which corresponds to complete uncertainty.
 Originally the uncertainty principle is expressed by the Heisenberg-Robertson relation \cite{robertson}:

-with standard deviations $\bigtriangleup R$ and $\bigtriangleup S$.
+with standard deviations $\bigtriangleup R$ and $\bigtriangleup S$ for observable $R$ and $S$.
 There exist limitations using the standard deviation as a measure of uncertainty, since the bound on the right-hand side of relation (\ref{1}) depends on the state.
 To overcome this problem, Deutsch \cite{deutsch} proposed a relationship to quantify uncertainty in terms of Shannon entropy.
 Soon afterwards, an improved entropic uncertainty relation was established by Kraus \cite{kraus} and then proved by Maassen and Uiffink \cite{maassen} with form

-where $H(R)$ denotes the Shannon entropy of the probability distribution of the outcomes when $R$ is measured.
+where $H(R)$ denotes the Shannon entropy of the probability distribution of the outcomes when the observable $R$ is measured.
 The entropic uncertainty relation provides us a way to quantify the uncertainties with more than two measurements independent of the form of state.
 The entropic uncertainty relation in the presence of quantum memory has also been presented in Ref.~\cite{berta}.
-So far many studies on the entropic uncertainty relation has been done \cite{ruiz,ghirardi,wu,survey}.
+So far many studies on the entropic uncertainty relation have been done \cite{ruiz,ghirardi,wu,survey}.

 Even though the entropic function is better to describe uncertainty than the standard deviation, it is still a rather coarse way of measuring the uncertainty of a set of measurements.
-Entropy is just a function of the probability distribution when a measurement taken, and it can not distinguish the uncertainty inherent in obtaining any combination of outcomes for different measurements.
+Entropy is just a function of the probability distribution when a measurement is taken, and it cannot distinguish the uncertainty inherent in obtaining any combination of outcomes for different measurements.
 A new form of uncertainty relation, i.e., fine-grained uncertainty relation, was proposed by Oppenheim and Wehner \cite{finegrained} to overcome this defect.
-For a set of measurements, there exist a set of inequalities, one for each combination of possible outcomes:
+For a set of measurements, there exists a set of inequalities, one for each combination of possible outcomes: